geopm/geopm/service/docs/source/geopm_agent_cpu_activity.7.rst

 Description
 -----------

-This agent is an experimental agent that is expected change significantly between GEOPM 2.0 and 2.1.
-Some examples of changes that may occur include agent policy changes, algorithmic chagnes, and folding the agent into other agents that achieve a more abstract goal than described in this documentation.
+This agent is an experimental agent that is expected to change significantly between GEOPM 2.0 and 2.1.
+Some examples of changes that may occur include agent policy changes, algorithmic changes, and folding the agent into other agents that achieve a more abstract goal than described in this documentation.

 The goal of this Agent is to save CPU energy by scaling CPU frequency based upon